 Pvt.
 Edward L. DeGroot

-family was living on County Line Road in Racine
+In 1940, his family was living on County Line Road

-County.
-He was working as a clerk in a grocery
+in Racine County, and he was working as a clerk in

 On January 29, 1941, Ed joined the United States Army to fulfill his military obligation.
-When he joined, he enlisted with his brother and three friends.
-All of them wanted to be assigned to communications and had been promised that they would be allowed to serve together.
+He enlisted with his brother and three friends, because they wanted to be assigned to communications and had been promised that they would be allowed to serve together.

 Ed and the other new members of the 192nd were not put into their new companies immediately.
 Instead, they lived in tents and received their training by sergeants assigned to the 192nd.
 Ed recalled that Ben Morin was one of the sergeants assigned this job.

 As a member of A Company, Ed was trained as a tank driver and was assigned to the tank of Sgt.
 Herb Durner.
 Other members of the crew were Cpl.
 Ken Squire, who was the radio operator, and Pvt.
 Bob Boehm, the gunner.
 As Ed looked back on this training, he concluded that it was of some value, but it was totally inappropriate for combat in the jungle.

 With the 192nd, Ed went on maneuvers in